 ii) additions to the Program;

 where such changes and/or additions to the Program originate from and are Distributed by that particular Contributor.
 A Contribution 'originates' from a Contributor if it was added to the Program by such Contributor itself or anyone acting on such Contributor's behalf.
-Contributions do not include additions to the Program that are not Modified Works of the Program.
+Contributions do not include changes or additions to the Program that are not Modified Works.

 "Contributor" means any person or entity that Distributes the Program.